istio/istio.io/content/es/docs/overview/dataplane-modes/index.md

 Istio has been built on the sidecar pattern from its first release in 2017.
 Sidecar mode is well understood and thoroughly battle-tested, but comes with a resource cost and operational overhead.

 * Each application you deploy has an Envoy proxy {{< gloss "injection" >}}injected{{< /gloss >}} as a sidecar
-* All proxies can process both Layer 4 and Layer 7
+* All proxies can process both capa 4 and capa 7

 ## Ambient mode

 Launched in 2022, ambient mode was built to address the shortcomings reported by users of sidecar mode.
 As of Istio 1.22, it is production-ready for single cluster use cases.

-* All traffic is proxied through a Layer 4-only node proxy
+* All traffic is proxied through a capa 4-only node proxy
-* Applications can opt in to routing through an Envoy proxy to get Layer 7 features
+* Applications can opt in to routing through an Envoy proxy to get capa 7 features

 ## Choosing between sidecar and ambient